tymm/Raspi-Driver-SCD30/README.md

 You might need to run the following as root e.g. by typing `sudo` before running the script.

 ```
-python scd30.py
+python3 scd30.py
 ```

-## installing as a service
+## Installing as a service

 ```
 cp scd30.py /usr/local/bin